icann/icann-rdap/icann-rdap-srv/README.md

 ICANN RDAP Server
 =================
-This repository contains open source code written by the Internet Corporation for Assigned Names and Numbers (ICANN) for use with the Registry Data Access Protocol (RDAP).
-RDAP is standard of the [IETF](https://ietf.org/), and extensions to RDAP are a current work activity of the IETF's [REGEXT working group](https://datatracker.ietf.org/wg/regext/documents/).

-***THIS PROJECT IS IN ALPHA STAGE.*** You are welcome to use it and file issues or bug reports, however there are no guarantees as to timeliness of responses.

 This server was created to aid in the development of the ICANN RDAP Command Line Interface client.
 It can be used as a library or as a server started within its own process.
 It currently has in-memory storage, though its storage layer is architected to accomodate a PostgreSQL backend if that is needed in the future.

+This software is written and sponsored by the Internet Corporation for Assigned Names and Numbers [(ICANN)](https://www.icann.org).
+RDAP is standard of the [IETF](https://ietf.org/), and extensions to RDAP are a current work activity of the IETF's [REGEXT working group](https://datatracker.ietf.org/wg/regext/documents/).
+More information on ICANN's role in RDAP can be found [here](https://www.icann.org/rdap).

-RDAP core support is as follows:
+RDAP core support in this server is as follows:

 - [X] LDH Domain lookup (`/domain/ldh`)
 - [X] Entity lookup (`/entity/handle`)